laur1s/ec2-killer/README.md

 # ec2-killer
-A Python script that kills your ec2 instances
+A Python script that kills your ec2 instances.
+Do

 ## What is ec2-killer